vinitkumar/vinitkumar.github.com/_posts/2014-02-08-One-year-on-job.md

 to try harder and do things right in the first time.

 Last but not the least, I would like to thank my parents, my girlfriend and my colleagues for being super supportive and nice during this time.
-I promise, I will make everyone very proud soon. :)
+I promise, I will make everyone very proud soon. :) :satisfied: